 Use a good quality pocket-type gage to check tire pressure.
-You can't tell if your tires are properly inflated simply by looking at them.
-Radial tires may look properly inflated even when they're underinflated.
+You cannot tell if your tires are properly inflated simply by looking at them.
+Radial tires may look properly inflated even when they are under-inflated.
+Check the tire's inflation pressure when the tires are cold.
+Cold means your vehicle has been sitting for at least three hours or driven no more than 1 mile (1.6 km).

 Remove the valve cap from the tire valve stem.
 Press the tire gage firmly onto the valve to get a pressure measurement.
-If the cold tire inflation pressure is low, add air until you reach the recommended pressure on the Certification/Tire label or the Tire and Loading Information label.
+If the cold tire inflation pressure matches the recommended pressure on the Tire and Loading Information label, no further adjustment is necessary.
+If the inflation pressure is low, add air until you reach the recommended amount.

 If you overfill the tire, release air by pushing on the metal stem in the center of the tire valve.
-Recheck the tire pressure with the tire gage.
+Re-check the tire pressure with the tire gage.